RolfLobo/toon/docs/cli/index.md

 :::

+By convention, TOON files use the `.toon` extension and the provisional media type `text/toon` (see [spec §18.2](https://github.com/toon-format/spec/blob/main/SPEC.md#182-provisional-media-type)).

 ### Standard Input

 Omit the input argument or use `-` to read from stdin.
 This enables piping data directly from other commands: